hostjane/hostjane.github.io/_pages/earnings.md

-* The standard Seller Earnings rate is 95% on all Listings, Online Lessons, Custom Offers and Tips Each Seller sets the price of their own Services HostJane pays all bank and credit card fees so you receive the full 95% from each sale
+* The standard Seller Earnings rate is 95% on all Listings, Online Lessons, Custom Offers and Tips Each Seller sets the price of their own Services

+* Sellers receive the full 95% from each sale

 * There is a 5-day waiting period before you can withdraw earned funds from completed orders to prevent fraud and other problems